Pfizer Continues to Push Viagra Without a Prescription

 Pfizer has spent considerable sums of money fighting online sales of Viagra in the name of protecting patients from getting counterfeit drugs and has warned consumers not to buy it without a prescription.
 That media narrative scares men from buying lower-cost, genuine Viagra online.
 This includes from online pharmacies that do require a valid prescription.
 I’ve told this Viagra truth before.

-But where does Pfizer really stand on the prescription requirement? (more…)Tagged with: no prescription, Pfizer, United Kingdom, Viagra
+But where does Pfizer really stand on the prescription requirement? (more…)no prescription, Pfizer, United Kingdom, Viagra